Escouflenfer/combinatorials-app/README.md

 ## About

-`High-throughput-interactive-app` is a Python software using Dash, providing:
+`combinatorials-app` is a Python software using Dash, providing:

 - reading high number of datafiles from specific instruments at Institut Néel (SmartLab diffractometer for XRD, Zeiss Ultra+ for EDX and in-house scanning MOKE)